Window screen

-The spline is often manufactured with parallel ridges running along the length of the spline to provide a better grip and compression when it is pressed into the spline channel.
-A spline roller — a special tool that consists of a metal (or plastic) wheel on a handle — is used to press the spline into the frame.
-The wheel edge is concave, to help it hold the spline and not slip off to the side.
-Some spline rollers are double-ended and have both convex and concave rollers; the convex roller can be used to seat the spline deeper into the channel without risk of cutting the screen.
-Driving the spline into the channel tends to tension the screen on the frame, so the installer must avoid pre-tensioning the screen excessively to prevent the frame from becoming warped.

 History

-"Wove wire for window screens" are referenced in the American Farmer in 1823.
-Advertisement for wire window screens also appeared in Boyd's Blue Book in 1836.
-Two wire window screens were exhibited at Quincy Hall in Boston in 1839.
+"Wove wire for window screens" are referenced in the American Farmer in 1822.

 In 1861 Gilbert, Bennett and Company was manufacturing wire mesh sieves for food processing.
 An employee realized that the wire cloth could be painted gray and sold as window screens and the product became an immediate success.
 On July 7, 1868, Bayley and McCluskey filed a U.S. Patent, number 79541 for screened roof-top rail-car windows, allowing ventilation, while preventing "sparks, cinders, dust, etc." from entering the passenger compartment.
 By 1874, E.T.
 Barnum Company of Detroit, Michigan advertised screens that were sold by the square foot.

 Window screens designed specifically to prevent insect entry were not patented in the United States, although by 1900 several patents were awarded for particular innovations related to window screen design.
-By the 1950s, parasitic diseases were largely eradicated in the United States in part due to the widespread use of window screens.
-Today many houses in Australia, the United States and Canada have screens on operable windows.
+By the 1950s, malaria was largely eradicated in the United States due to the widespread use of window screens.

 Uses

-A window screen prevents insects flying or crawling into a house without obstructing the view or airflow through the window.
-It is not generally intended to prevent young children from falling out of the window, stop home intruders, or defend against larger animals.